 Galleria Borghese is the original Villa Borghese, which gave its name to the park in which it sits.
 Designed by architect Flaminio Ponzio for Cardinal Scipione Borghese and constructed in the early 17th century, it contains works by Bernini, Caravaggio, Raphael, Botticelli, and countless other renaissance masters.
+The building itself is as stunning as its contents.
 Here is just a selection of the wonders within.

 The Abduction of Persephone (Ratto di Proserpina) is the most famous marble sculpture undertaken by Gian Lorenzo Bernini.
 Finished in 1622 when he was only 23 yeras old, it was commissioned by the Borghese family for the villa in which it still sits - now the Galleria Borghese.